kleimberger/connectivity/README.md

-# Calculating connectivity in Google Earth Engine
+# Quantifying connectivity for wildlife in Google Earth Engine

 **Question**